informalsystems/hermes/guide/src/telemetry/operators.md

 | `cleared_send_packet_count`    | Number of SendPacket events received during the initial and periodic clearing, per chain, counterparty chain, channel and port                                              | `u64` Counter       |
 | `cleared_acknowledgment_count` | Number of WriteAcknowledgement events received during the initial and periodic clearing, per chain, counterparty chain, channel and port                                    | `u64` Counter       |

-This table shows the metrics which serve the purpose of understanding the security status:
+Notes:
+- The two metrics `cleared_send_packet_count` and `cleared_acknowledgment_count` are only populated if `tx_confirmation = true`.
+These two metrics usually correlate with `backlog_*` metrics.
+They are an indication that IBC packet relaying may be unsuccessful and that Hermes periodically finds packets to clear (i.e., unblock).
+- `queries` and `queries_cache_hits` values are complementary.
+For the total number of queries, the two metrics should be summed for a specific query type.

+For security, we only expose one metric, described in the table below.
+Note that this metrics is disabled if `misbehaviour = false` in your Hermes config.toml.

 | Name                             | Description                                                                                   | OpenTelemetry type |
 | -------------------------------- | --------------------------------------------------------------------------------------------- | ------------------ |
 | `client_misbehaviours_submitted` | Number of misbehaviours detected and submitted, per sending chain, receiving chain and client | `u64` Counter      |

-Notes:
-* `queries` and `queries_cache_hits` values are complementary.
-For the total number of queries, the two metrics should be summed for a specific query type.
-* The metric `client_misbehaviours_submitted` is disabled if `misbehaviour = false` in your Hermes config.toml.